kevhwa/security_1/hw1/README.txt

   zip file.
   - Thus, if the same file is added into the archive, only the first instance of that file will be extracted
-- Extracts to a <filename>-decrypted filename.
+- Extracts to a <Decrypted-><filename> filename.
 Will overwrite if a file with this name exists.
 The decrypted is added in case a file with the same file name but different content happens to be in the same directory.